jdan/dynamo.js/README.md

 * `data-delay`: the delay between transitions (*default: 3000ms*)
 * `data-center`: center the text in the dynamo container (*default: false*)

+### Contributing

+If you want to make a change to dynamo (the code is very small and very approachable!) please follow these steps

+* fork it.
+* commit your changes. (use proper git etiquette and work off a branch !!)
+* submit a pull request.
+* wait.

+I'm pretty quick with responses, so I'll likely shoot you a comment as confirmation.
+As for minifying - don't worry about it, I'll take care of that.
+Thanks for showing interest!

 ### About
 dynamo.js was inspired by a tagline rails app I had been working in the past, which gives you the ability to generate a random tagline on your webpage.